ICG58/ICG-PROJECT/README.md

 PROMPT payment
 GET payment

-payment=INPUT("How do you want to pay?:Credit Card, Cash") IF payment= Credit card THEN DISPLAY("Enter your Credit card number") ELSE
+payment=INPUT("How do you want to pay?:Credit Card OR Cash") IF payment= Credit card THEN
+DISPLAY("Enter your Credit card number")
+ELSE
  DISPLAY (Please feel free to reach our distributors Dischem Pharmacies Namibia and PnP Namibia stores") ENDIF
  END

 PROMPT Credit_Card_number
 GET Credit_Card_number, Amount
+ DISPLAY("Thanks, enter your Amount")
+ GET Amount
- DISPLAY("Thanks, enter your Amount") GET Amount IF Amount=INT(500) DISPLAY("You have bought Shampoo, enter your Home address") ELSE IF Amount=INT(700) DISPLAY("You have bought Bangs, enter your Home address") ELSE IF Amount=INT(500) DISPLAY("You have bought Fringes")
+ IF Amount=INT(500) DISPLAY("You have bought Shampoo, enter your Home address") ELSE IF Amount=INT(700) THEN
+                DISPLAY("You have bought Bangs, enter your Home address") ELSE IF Amount=INT(500) THEN
+           DISPLAY("You have bought Fringes")
+ ELSE  THEN
+        DISPLAY("Error")

 ENDIF
 ENDIF